LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/forwardResource/mtls-forward-get.md

 This API forward GET requests with required certificate if the certificate exists (if not - it forwards the non-mtls request to the required endpont).

+When submitting the forward request, the certificate will be fetched according to service name + url, wrapped and forwarded to the desired endponit and the response will be returned as if contacted the remote endpoint directly.

 ### Request